ipgit2860/blockchain-setup-scripts/README.md

 2. addGenesisAccount: using a list of address and staking amount to add accounts to the genesis.json
 3. genGenesisTransaction: using a genesis list to create transaction messages

+The following folders have to be created bin/ wallets/ transactions/ nodehomedirectory/